BA in Film and Television Production

 • an examination of audience and reception.

-This module, aims for learners explore the elements of the art department as it relates to screen media.
+This module explore the elements of the art department as it relates to screen media.
 Focusing on the relationship between story, cinematography, and mise-en-scène, this module examines how these elements are intentionally placed within the filmic framework to ground the world of the narrative.

 Objectives for the module:

-This module aims to explore specialist technical skills in lighting and camera for digital filmmaking.
-It establishes core skills in camera operation, lighting technique and the handling of equipment.
-This module also aims to inform learners of the relationship between input to output screen resolutions, subsequent file formats and codecs used for best quality broadcasting to web-based usage.
+This module explores specialist technical skills in lighting and camera for digital filmmaking.
+It establishes core skills in camera operation, lighting technique, and the handling of equipment.
+This module also aims to inform learners of the relationship between input to output screen resolutions, subsequent file formats, and codecs used for best quality broadcasting to web-based usage.

 The module’s objectives:

-• Through a range of technical exercises, learners work in different roles in the camera crew to film short scenes, exercises which in turn support the films produced in the Production and Direction for Screen module.
+• Through a range of technical exercises, you will work in different roles in the camera crew to film short scenes, exercises which in turn support the films produced in the Production and Direction for Screen module.

-• Learners develop the ability to visually interpret scripts from a camera and lighting perspective and, in so doing, investigate the relationship between director, director of photography and other key heads of department.
+• You'll develop the ability to visually interpret scripts from a camera and lighting perspective and, in so doing, investigate the relationship between director, director of photography and other key heads of department.

-This module aims to equip learners with a full working knowledge of the workflow in both the location sound and post-production sound departments.
+This module will equip learners with a full working knowledge of the workflow in both the location sound and post-production sound departments.

 • Learners develop the practical skills necessary to achieve professional quality audio recordings for a variety of different types of screen media content.
 The location sound portion of this module includes basic audio theory combined with practical classes to enable learners to familiarise themselves with the equipment and techniques as well as the underlying theory used to capture professional quality audio.